 1. Rainbow Forest Museum

-In my opinion, it’s the best trail in the park to be awed by the vibrancy and sheer volume of petrified wood here and unless you generally feel “meh” about that aspect of the park, it’s a not-to-be-missed hike.
+In my opinion, it’s the best trail in the park to be awed by the vibrancy and sheer volume of petrified wood here.
+Unless you’re uninterested in the petrified wood aspect of the park, it’s a not-to-be-missed hike.

 Make the 4 minute drive north to Jasper Forest Overlook, which provides panoramic views of desert terrain, striped badlands, and a forest of petrified wood below.

-Petrified wood is usually unearthed as these badland hills slowly erode- so not only can you see tons of smaller bits of petrified wood here, but if you look close enough, you can probably spot some wood that’s currently emerging from the clay of the badlands.
+Petrified wood is usually unearthed as these badland hills slowly erode away.
+So not only can you see tons of smaller bits of petrified wood, but if you look close enough, you can usually spot some wood that’s currently emerging from the clay of the eroding badlands.

 If you want to have the surreal experience of feeling like you’re walking on Venus, I can’t imagine a better hike than this.